Immigrants

 The Raisio congregation offers Finnish language teaching twice a week.
 Both men and women are welcome to the congregation’s language groups.

-Immigrant families are also welcome to all other activities of Satelliitti family centre (mll.fi).
+Immigrant families are also welcome to all other activities of Satelliitti family centre (mll.fi)(link is external).

 Towards employment